Delaware Eviction Notice Forms

 Delaware landlords may deliver an eviction notice using any of these methods:

-3. Posting at a conspicuous place on the premises, such as the entry door, PLUS delivery by registered or certified mail OR first class mail with a certificate of mailing
+3. Delivery by registered or certified mail, or by first class mail with a certificate of mailing

 Read more